hibiii/ForceDisableEasterEggs/README.md

 # Force Disable Easter Eggs

 This is a Minecraft mod for Quilt (/Fabric) to disable easter eggs that do not have an explicit option or setting to disable them.
-Designed for Quilt 1.20.1, untested in later versions.
+Designed for Quilt 1.20.1, works in 1.20.2 and 1.20.4.

 Licensed under MIT.